khivi754-pixel/odin-recipes/README.md

-This is the first proejct I will be doing with the Odin Project.
+This is the first project I will be doing with the Odin Project.
 By the end I will have created a recipe webiste with a homepage and links to a few different recipes.